tarun-ainampudi/deeptest-application/readme.txt

 You will see a confirmation message indicating that the application was submitted successfully.

 Cross-verify the submission by checking the query verification in the original app.

+If the result indicates that the device does not support Deep Testing, change the model in model_change.py and try again.